Willis McGahee: 2012 season

 For the 2012 season, McGahee started as the number one running back on the Broncos depth chart.
 McGahee played well, averaging 4.4 yards per carry through his first ten starts.
 In Week 2, against the Atlanta Falcons, he had 22 carries for 113 rushing yards and two rushing touchdowns in the 27–21 loss.
 He had two other games with one rushing touchdowns and a rushing touchdown, in Weeks 4 and 8.
 McGahee suffered a season-ending injury in Week 11 in a game against the San Diego Chargers on November 18, 2012.
 The injury occurred when his knee was hit by the helmet of Chargers cornerback Quentin Jammer during the second quarter of the Broncos' 30–23 win.
 Coach John Fox initially stated that McGahee would not be placed on Injured Reserve, but on November 19, McGahee underwent an MRI that revealed a torn medial collateral ligament and compression fracture in his right knee.
 McGahee was placed on Injured Reserve on November 21, while the Broncos used the NFL's new "Designated for Return" label, meaning that he could potentially play in the post season.
 He finished the 2012 season with 167 carries for 731 rushing yards and four rushing touchdowns to go along with 26 receptions for 221 receiving yards.

 McGahee was designated for assignment on June 13, 2013, due to health concerns and then waived on June 16.

 Cleveland Browns

-After the Cleveland Browns traded Trent Richardson, their first-round (third overall) pick in the 2012 NFL Draft, to the Indianapolis Colts for their first-round choice in 2014, the Browns brought in McGahee to replace him.
+After the Cleveland Browns traded Trent Richardson, their first-round (third overall) pick in the 2012 NFL draft, to the Indianapolis Colts for their first-round choice in 2014, the Browns brought in McGahee to replace him.
 After passing his team physical, McGahee agreed to terms with the Browns.

-In the 2013 season, McGahee appeared in 12 games and had 38 carries for 377 rushing yards and two rushing touchdowns.
+In the 2013 season, McGahee appeared in 12 games and had 138 carries for 377 rushing yards and two rushing touchdowns.

 Personal life

-McGahee was known for both his dislike of Applebee’s (which his successor in Buffalo, Marshawn Lynch, lampooned in an ESPN skit with Kenny Mayne.) and his multiple children with various women in his life.
-Last count had him at 10 children by 9 different women by the time he was 32.

 In 2016, he starred on the E! reality television series Famously Single.

-McGahee made several appearances in television commercials for Easterns Automotive Group, a local car dealership group on the Washington D. C. and Baltimore areas, alongside Chief Zee, Antwaan Randle El and Santana Moss.
+McGahee made several appearances in television commercials for Easterns Automotive Group, a local car dealership group in the Washington, D.C., and Baltimore areas, alongside Chief Zee, Antwaan Randle El and Santana Moss.

+In a 2023 interview with The Athletic, McGahee stated that he had contemplated suicide "a couple of times" since retiring from the NFL.